triggermesh/docs/docs/guides/bridges/webhook-to-slack.md

 - `com.slack.webapi.chat.scheduleMessage` for consuming [chat.scheduleMessage][chat.scheduleMessage]
 - `com.slack.webapi.chat.update` for consuming [chat.update][chat.update]

-This fictional scenario will send this data to the Webhook Source using `curl`.
+This fictional scenario will send the following data to the Webhook Source using `curl`.
 ```json
 {"message": "Hello Slack!"}
 ```